NLeSC/xtas/README.rst

     nosetests -s -v tests/

-in the source directory.
-Note that this requires a running worker process and Elasticsearch.
+in the source directory (``pip install nose`` if needed).
+This requires a running worker process and Elasticsearch.
 Running the tests first is a good idea, because it will fetch some dependencies (e.g. NLTK models) that will otherwise be fetched on demand.

 Configuring